JeffersonLab/clara-docs/docs/clas/data-processing.md

 </div>

-## CLI Options
+## CLI commands

-Short description of the data processing options can be obtained by executing CLI *help* command.
+Short description of the data processing commands can be obtained with the *help* command.
 ```
-clara> help set
 clara> help edit

   edit services